advanced-nuclear-systems/rooster-py/README.md

-# ROOSTER: Robust Object-Oriented Solver of Transport Equations in nuclear Reactor
+# ROOSTER: Robust Object-Oriented Solver of Transport Equations in Reactor

 One file -- one class.